mbarkhau/sbk/READMEv2.md

 Hash: f874b69ca85a76f373a203e7d55a2974c3dc50d94886383b8502aaeebaaf362d
 ```

-Invokation with `t>1` will split the iterations up to a maximum of 10 steps.
+Invocation with `t>1` will split the iterations up to a maximum of 10 steps.

 ```
 >>> digest_data = digest(b"test1234", p=1, m=1, t=87)